SpikedWithSherbet/canberra-modern-theme-tw/README.md

 Our group’s distribution of tasks was even, and we made constant adjustments and considerations for each member of the group.

-Through communication and team-oriented workflow, we implemented a successful design solution for our site template theme, and our group has finished the project understanding more about successful construction of websites in Wordpress and Tailwind, and collaboration in a programming and design-oriented project.
+Through communication and team-oriented workflow, we implemented a successful design solution for our site template theme, and our group has finished the project understanding more about successful construction of websites in Wordpress and Tailwind, along with collaboration in a programming and design-oriented project.

 # References